-The critical role of the RAC industry is often misunderstood by consumers and even some key corporate and government sectors.
-Raising awareness of the excellent work of technicians in environmental management, security of food storage and protection of medical infrastructure remains an important focus of the organisation.
-The ARC promotes the sector through a range of activities, ranging from information campaigns to partnerships with industry and educational organisations.
-The current critical skills shortage poses an important challenge to the entire sector that must be addressed.
+The critical role of the climate control industry is not always recognised by consumers and even the corporate and government sectors.
+It remains part of ARC's core focus to raise awareness of the excellent work of technicians in environmental management, security of food storage and protection of medical infrastructure.

+ARC promotes the sector through activities ranging from information campaigns to partnerships with industry and educational organisations.
+In the face of a continuing skills shortage, ARC is addressing the need to recruit ever-more high quality people to the sector.